waseemingly/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 #### Add client : `add-client`

-> Adds a new client to the address book.
+> Adds a new client to the address book, with the entered details.

+**Format:**
-Format: `add-client n/NAME p/PHONE e/EMAIL a/ADDRESS r/ROLE [pr/PROJECT]... o/ORGANISATION do/DOCUMENT`
+`add-client n/NAME p/PHONE e/EMAIL a/ADDRESS r/ROLE [pr/PROJECT]... o/ORGANISATION do/DOCUMENT`

-* Adds the client with the given details to the address book.
-* Not specifying any `PROJECT_NAME` will add the client without assigning them to any projects.
+**Constraints:**
-* `NAME` cannot be the same as another existing client's name in the address book.
+1. `NAME` cannot be the same as another existing client's name in the address book.
 Checks are case-insensitive.
-* If specified, `PROJECT_NAME` should be the exact name of an existing project.
+2. `PROJECT_NAME` should be the exact name of an existing project if specified.
+    If project to be assigned does not exist, consider [adding the project](#add-project) first!

+**Optional Fields:**
+  1. `PROJECT_NAME` - if prefix pr/ is missing in the command, the added developer will not be assigned to any projects.

-Example of usage:
+**Example of usage:**
 `add-client n/Jack Doe p/98765432 e/jackd@example.com a/311, Clementi Ave 2, #02-25 r/Developer pr/AndroidApp pr/CustomWebsite o/Google do/google.com`

-* Adds a new client `Jack Doe` with the respective details, who is assigned to the projects `AndroidApp` and `CustomWebsite`, given that they already exist in the address book.
+Upon executing the above command, a new client, `Jack Doe`, is added with the respective details and is assigned to the projects `AndroidApp` and `CustomWebsite` (provided that these projects already exist in the address book).

 When command succeeds, CLI shows: